GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-This is the analogous to the IFNOT statement in relation to the IF statement, meaning the statements are executed while the conditional list holds false.
+The behaviour of this is the same as of the WHILE statement, except the complement of the compare flag is used to test whether to continue executing the set of statements.

 #### REPEAT Statement

 ```
-command_repeat := 'REPEAT' sep integer sep variable eol ;
+repeat_statement := 'REPEAT' sep integer sep variable eol
-command_endrepeat := 'ENDREPEAT' eol ;

-repeat_statement := command_repeat
                     {statement}
-                    command_endrepeat ;
+                    'ENDREPEAT' eol ;
 ```

 **Constraints**